-For the y ber 31,
+For the years ended December 3

-(Dollars in thousands) Count 2023 2022 2021
+(Dollars in thousands) 2024 2023 2022

-Count 13 7 33
+Count 15 13 7

-Proceeds \$ 7,042 \$ 6,863 \$ 28,632
+Proceeds \$ 10,439 \$ 7,042 \$ 6,863

-Net charge-offs (8) (121)
+Net charge-offs (8)

-Gross gains (losses) 108 119 335
+Gross gains 273 108 119

 Troubled Debt Restructured (Legacy GAAP).
-For borrowers who are experiencing financial difficulties, we have restructured certain problem loans by: reducing the interest rate until the next reset date, extending the amortization period thereby lowering the monthly payments, deferring a portion of the interest payment, principal forgiveness and/or changing the loan to interest only payments for a limited time period.
-At times, certain problem loans have been restructured by combining more than one of these options.
+For borrowers who are experiencing financial difficulties, we had restructured certain problem loans by: reducing the interest rate until the next reset date, extending the amortization period thereby lowering the monthly payments, deferring a portion of the interest payment, principal forgiveness and/or changing the loan to interest only payments for a limited time period.
+At times, certain problem loans had been restructured by combining more than one of these options.
 These restructurings have not included a reduction of principal balance.
-We believe that restructuring these loans in this manner will allow certain borrowers to become and remain current on their loans.
+We believe that restructuring these loans in this manner allowed certain borrowers to become and remain current on their loans.
 These restructured loans are classified troubled debt restructured ("TDR").
 Loans which have been current for six consecutive months at the time they are restructured as TDR remain on accrual status.
 Loans which were delinquent at the time they are restructured as a TDR are placed on non-accrual status until they have made timely payments for six consecutive months.